louisstow/doc.sproute.io/rest.md

 After defining your data in [models](/docs/models) you need to be able to interact and create the data.
 This is done through an HTTP interface.

-All URLs to access and modify collections are under the URL `/data/<model>/`.
+All URLs to access and modify models are under the URL `/data/<model>/`.

 ## GET